Thank you for your interest in partnering with Anne Arundel Community College to provide AACC students with internship opportunities.

 Please note, internship requirements vary with each academic department.
 After submitting an Internship Proposal, allow three business days for all proposals to be reviewed.

-The following information is required when drafting an Internship Proposal.
+The following information should be considered when drafting an internship proposal.
 Completed proposals should be emailed to email@example.com.

 INTERNSHIP POSITION INFORMATION

-- What is your application process and required documents (resume, cover letter, transcript, etc.)?
+- What is your application process and required documents (résumé, cover letter, portfolio, transcript, etc.)?

 - What duties will the intern perform?